November 29, 2021

 The ROI of Great Design

 Great design matters.
-We notice it in the brands we purchase to the platforms we binge.
-It has a remarkable presence in our lives, with the power to influence myriad decisions.
+That’s apparent in the brands we purchase to the platforms we binge.
+Design has a remarkable presence in our lives, with the power to influence a myriad of decisions.
 But despite its inherent value, defining design’s impact to stakeholders—in a language that resonates—isn’t always easy.
 So, how can you measure the value of design?